SAP/homebrew-SapMachine/README.md

 ## License

-Copyright (c) 2019-2020 SAP SE or an SAP affiliate company.
-All rights reserved.
+Copyright (c) 2019-2021 SAP SE or an SAP affiliate company and homebrew-SapMachine contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/homebrew-SapMachine).
-This file is licensed under the [Apache Software License, v.
-2](https://github.com/SAP/homebrew-SapMachine/blob/master/LICENSE)